bacontime/games-mirror/rules/othercards-regicide.md

 | 3 | 1 | 6 |
 | 4 | 2 | 5 |

 ## Setup

 - Build the *Castle Deck*:
-    1. Shuffle the 4 Kings
-    2. Shuffle the 4 Queens and put them on top of the Kings
-    3. Shuffle the 4 Jacks and put them on top of the Queens
+    - Shuffled Jacks, on top of shuffled Queens, on top of Shuffled Kings.
-    4. Flip the top card.
+    - Flip the top card.
 - Shuffle all the non-face cards together into the *Tavern Deck*
     - Everyone draws up to maximum hand size.
     - (Mulligan if you don't have any diamonds.)